PhaseAug: A Differentiable Augmentation for Speech Synthesis to Simulate One-to-Many Mapping: Experiments

 \subsection{Evaluation Metrics}

-To evaluate trained models and augmented signal, we measure the mel-spectrogram mean average error (MAE), multi-resolution STFT (M-STFT) \cite{parallelwavegan}, $16000$ Hz wide-band perceptual evaluation of speech quality (PESQ) \cite{pesq}, mel-cepstral distortion (MCD) \cite{mcd}, periodicity error \cite{cargan}, and F$1$ score of voiced/unvoiced classification (V/UV F$1$) \cite{cargan} as objective metrics.
-For the subjective evaluation, we measure $5$-scale mean opinion score (MOS) with $95\%$ confidence interval (CI).
-Each of MOS is performed with $150$ samples and $750$ ratings.
+To evaluate our methods, we measure mel-spectrogram mean average error (MAE), multi-resolution STFT (M-STFT) \cite{parallelwavegan}, $16000$ Hz wide-band perceptual evaluation of speech quality (PESQ) \cite{pesq}, mel-cepstral distortion (MCD) \cite{mcd}, periodicity error \cite{cargan}, and F$1$ score of voiced/unvoiced classification (V/UV F$1$) \cite{cargan} as objective metrics.
+We conduct subjective evaluation using mean opinion score (MOS) and pairwise preference test.
+Each of MOS is performed with $150$ samples and $750$ ratings, a with $95\%$ confidence interval (CI).
+In the pairwise preference test, each pair is evaluated using $150$ samples and $1500$ votes.
+Participants are asked to select a preferred sample between two models, with or without PhaseAug, or a neutral option.